bukosabino/ta/README.md

 * automated tests for indicators.
 * coverage
-* CI repo

 # TODO:

 * add [more technical analysis features](https://en.wikipedia.org/wiki/Technical_analysis).
-* use Dask library to parallelize the implementation
 * use Dash/Streamlit to visualize features